kjuraszek/epd-rpi-controller/README.md

 to copy contents from `example.py`.

+Also custom requirements.txt file is supported.
-To learn more about custom views go to [Custom views](/controller/custom_views/Readme.md)
+To learn more about custom views and requirements go to [Custom views](/controller/custom_views/Readme.md)

 ### Prepare Kafka stack